 Yapp doesn’t have consumers’ ratings on their website.
 I like that.
 It’s more intimate.
 I am not reminded of all these other people who also buy from them.
 I can pretend they’re only talking to me.

 The Wine Society does, though.
 You win some, you lose some.
 And it’s a society, which could be the reason why.
 I like them, so I won’t say anything against them.
 Their reviews are so much better than Majestic’s anyway, more policed, more elaborate.
 A better class of customers?
 They are also a lot more reliable: no reviews on the 2020 rosés yet, for example, which seems to indicate reviews are vintage specific, something which is kind of important for wine.
 No such bother at Majestic where a 2020 rosé was described enthusiastically eight months ago as, “One of the best wines I have ever tasted.
 So soft it drinks like liquid silk.”
-Yet, eight months ago, it would have an unripe bunch of grapes hanging in a vineyard somewhere in France, not a liquid negligee.
+Yet, eight months ago, it would have been an unripe bunch of grapes hanging in a vineyard somewhere in France, not a liquid negligee.

 Reviews are there to stay, whether I like them or not.
 Amazon, the biggest online merchant champions them and they know what they are doing.
 Consumers will hopefully get savvier on which ones are legit and which ones aren’t, in the same way professional recommendations have improved and become more reliable.
 Some people of my generation may remember a wine called Figaro which won one of the biggest possible awards in the 1990s and went on to sell hundreds of thousand if not millions of bottles.
 Let’s just say that producers were requested in subsequent years to declare to the competition how much of the wine they were entering they’d made in the first place.